klustria/helidon-mp-ocivault-unittest/Practices.md

       }
       ```
    2. Resolve the `Vaults` interface by hovering mouse cursor over it and clicking on `Import class` from the tooltip pop-up which will automatically add the corresponding import statement.
-   3. If having difficulty with this step, manually add this import statement (*Note: As much as possible, arrange the imports in alphabetical order and group them based on package name*):
+   3. If having difficulty with the prior step, manually add this import statement (*Note: As much as possible, arrange the imports in alphabetical order and group them based on package name*):
       ```java
       import com.oracle.bmc.vault.Vaults;
       ```
-   4. Hover mouse cursor over `static class FakeVaultsBean` declaration and click `implement methods` which will then show `Select Methods to Implement` window.
+   4. Hover mouse cursor over `static class FakeVaultsBean...` declaration and click `Implement methods` from the tooltip pop-up which will then show `Select Methods to Implement` window.
 Make sure that the `Insert @Override` check box is ticked and press `OK` button to proceed.
-   5. From the generated methods inside `FakeVaultsBean`, locate `createSecret()` method and modify/replace it with code that would simulate a successful 200 response which includes a Secret object with an Id coming from `FakeSecretsData.CREATE_SECRET_ID`.
+   5. From the generated methods inside `FakeVaultsBean`, locate `createSecret()` method and modify it with code that simulates a successful 200 response and includes a Secret object with an Id coming from `FakeSecretsData.CREATE_SECRET_ID`.
+Copy below code snippet and replace the current `createSecret()` method.
       ```java
       @Override
       public CreateSecretResponse createSecret(CreateSecretRequest createSecretRequest) {